awsdocs/amazon-elasticache-docs/doc_source/redis/CacheMetrics.Redis.md

 The `AWS/ElastiCache` namespace includes the following Redis metrics\.

-With the exception of `ReplicationLag`, these metrics are derived from the Redis info command\.
+With the exception of `ReplicationLag` and `EngineCPUUtilization`, these metrics are derived from the Redis info command\.
 Each metric is calculated at the cache node level\.

 For complete documentation of the Redis info command, see [ http://redis\.io/commands/info](http://redis.io/commands/info)\.